mertasan/tailwindcss-variables/README.md

 | [Tests](https://github.com/mertasan/tailwindcss-variables/tree/master/__tests__) | ![Tests](https://img.shields.io/github/workflow/status/mertasan/tailwindcss-variables/tests?label=tests) |
 | [Travis CI](https://travis-ci.com/mertasan/tailwindcss-variables) | ![Tests](https://img.shields.io/travis/mertasan/tailwindcss-variables/master.svg?label=travis-ci) |

-> Documents on examples and tests are re-organized on pull-request, push, release and etc. activities.
+> Documents on examples and tests are re-organized on pull-request, push, release and etc. events.
 > For this reason, file paths like `require(../index)` have been used on the example files.
-If you were to use the examples, you need to change the relevant interiors as `require('@mertasan/tailwindcss-variables')`.
+If you were to use the examples, you need to change the relevant lines as `require('@mertasan/tailwindcss-variables')`.
 >

-## Help
+## If You Need Help

 Please send any questions and issues through GitHub issues.
 I will try my best to help you.